artemis1511/artemis1511/README.md

 ### Hi my name is Abdullahi Yinusa👋
- I am a data analyst
+ I am a data analyst and a Power Platform developer.

 I'm also a Microsoft learn student ambassador